iamnikke/Autopesula/README.md

 <br>
 Project finished: null
 <br>
 Description: Carwash-website project using MaterializeCSS framework, php and custom css.
-The goal is to make fully responsive, lightweight and stunning website template for all kinds of use.
+The goal is to make fully responsive, lightweight, user-friendly and stunning website template for all kinds of use.
 <br>
 <br>
 MaterializeCSS: